top of page

 Once you are done editing the chart, return to your original slide and click the Update icon to show your edits.

 Slides lets you choose some common settings to customize, so you can streamline your slide design and stay focused on content.
-Click into Tools then select preferences for a list of options you can edit.
+Head to Tools > Preferences to customize shortcuts, formatting, and more.

 Obviously this only scratches the surface of what Google Slides offers for presentation design.
 But with these skills at the ready, you have everything you need to make, edit, and share professional presentations quickly and easily.